equilaterus/wikilaterus/wiki/Blender-for-Videogames.md

         * It will **Keep UV mode and mesh selection in sync**.
         * Disable this option to edit UV parts.

+* You can add multiple UVs to add more details to some parts of the model and then bake all changes on a single UV. *Texture baking*.

+    * At **Data** tab you can add UVs.
+    * Remove them before exporting.

 ## Baking

 > Located at **Render Menu**.